Defining your pipeline steps

 The REST API does not return finished, but returns passed or failed according to the exit status of the job.
 It also lists limiting and limited as scheduled for legacy compatibility.

-Job state can be one of pending, waiting, waiting_failed, blocked, blocked_failed, unblocked, unblocked_failed, limiting, limited, scheduled, assigned, accepted, running, finished, canceling, canceled, expired, timing_out, timed_out, skipped, or broken.
+pending, waiting, waiting_failed, blocked, blocked_failed, unblocked, unblocked_failed, limiting, limited, scheduled, assigned, accepted, running, finished, canceling, canceled, expired, timing_out, timed_out, skipped, or broken.

 Each job in a build also has a footer that displays exit status information.
 It may include an exit signal reason, which indicates whether the Buildkite agent stopped or the job was canceled.